 Yellow diamonds were relatively rare until the discovery in the late 1860s of quantities of what today would be considered fancy yellows at several locations in South Africa.
 They are now found around the world.
 The presence of nitrogen gives them their color.

-White metals can highlight the color of a yellow diamond.
-Yellow metals will harmonize with the color of the diamond.
+A platinum or white gold engagement ring can highlight the color of a yellow diamond, while a yellow gold ring will harmonize with the color of the yellow diamond.

 Metals for pink diamonds